mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 1. You need a [MongoDB Cloud](https://cloud.mongodb.com/) user account and access to an organization/project
 2. [Create a MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preffered region.
 Serverless instances are not yet supported!

--->3.
-Once your cluster is up and running, create the database "Digital-Twins" and the collections "Device", "Component" and "Sensor"

 ## Setup the Digital-Twin Application

 1. [Install realm-cli](https://www.mongodb.com/docs/atlas/app-services/cli/#installation)